maxkoretskyi/angular-flow-homework/task.md

 Moving a view between two containers inside child components
 ------------------------------------------------------------

+* Take the `moving-view-solution` as a base for this task

+* Instead of quering `ToDoListComponent` using its class, query it using an abstract class `ContainerComponent` and the `useExisting` strategy.

-* Implement the `ToDoListComponent` with one view container in the template.
-The component should have the `addItem` method that takes a view and adds it to a view container.
-And the `removeItem` method that detaches the view from a container and returns it.
+* Implement `Http` class with one method `get` that takes a url and returns a query result.
+It injects the `HttpBackend` intstance into a constructor and delegates the query to it.

-* Implement the `AppComponent` with the template `<span>I am a task</span>` and two wrapper divs for the `to-do-list` component.
-The `AppComponent` should create an embedded view from the template.
-It also should should query two child ToDoList components and using their API add/remove this view when a user clicks `Move` button.
-See `task.gif` for the demo.
+* Declare an abstract class `HttpBackend` with the interface `abstract get(url: string): Promise<any>;`.
+Implement two concrete implementations of the class `HttpFetchBackend` and `HttpXhrBackend`.
+Each should simply return a string identifying a service in the `get` method.
+Put each service in a separate module.

+* Inject `Http` service into the `AppComponent` component and query data from the constructor.
+Log the result.

+* Import `HttpFetchModule` and `XhrFetchModule` into the main `AppModule`.
+Observe the log result.
+Now change the order of imports.
+Observer the log result.